hannes-hochreiner/sensor-net/README.md

 In the [second iteration](https://github.com/hannes-hochreiner/sensor-net-middleware), is a re-implementation based on the second iteration of the USB gateway.

+## Back End
+The back end consist of a server implementing a web API and a postgres database.
+The currently used version can be found in the [back end repository](https://github.com/hannes-hochreiner/sensor-net-back-end).

-## Repository
+## Front End
-The repository was implemented as a PostgreSQL database.
+The front end was built as a single page application using vue.js.
+For the visualization of the data d3 was used.
-The schema can be found in the [middleware repository](https://github.com/hannes-hochreiner/raw-data-db-agent).
+It can be found in the [web app repository](https://github.com/hannes-hochreiner/sensor-net-web-app).

-## Front-end
-The front-end was split into a [REST service for serving the data](https://github.com/hannes-hochreiner/sensor-net-data-api) and a [web application](https://github.com/hannes-hochreiner/sensor-net-web-app) for the visualization.
+A former version of a REST service for serving the data can be found in the [data api repository](https://github.com/hannes-hochreiner/sensor-net-data-api).